Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Actions on integral homology spheres

-The original result of Guazzi and Zimmermann does not require the restriction of the action to $\ZZ_p$ to be free, but it requires the action of $\ZZ_p {\rtimes_{\psi}}\ZZ_d$ to be orientation preserving.
-The proof we give of Lemma \ref{lemma:GZ} is essentially the same as \cite[Lemma 2]{GZ}; we give it to justify that the result is valid without assuming that $\ZZ_p {\rtimes_{\psi}}\ZZ_d$ acts orientation-preservingly.
+The original result of Guazzi and Zimmermann does not require the restriction of the action to $\Gamma_p$ to be free, but it requires the action of $\Gamma_p {\rtimes_{\psi}}\Gamma_d$ to be orientation preserving.
+The proof we give of Lemma \ref{lemma:GZ} is essentially the same as \cite[Lemma 2]{GZ}; we provide details to justify that the result is valid without assuming that $\Gamma_p {\rtimes_{\psi}}\Gamma_d$ acts orientation-preservingly.